VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ## Motivation

 Let's say you have an ubuntu home server that runs some services like Immich, Home Assistant etc. Maybe you also have some internal websites you host.
-It would be nice if you could access these sites remotely and if they had nice domain names like `immich.vanderpoel.local`, but we don't want expose anything to the public internet.
+It would be nice if you could access these sites remotely and if they had nice domain names like `immich.vanderpoel.internal`, but we don't want expose anything to the public internet.
 Our goals are therefore:

 1. Remotely access any service hosted on our server

-2. Access these services via human-readable domain names e.g. `immich.vanderpoel.local`
+2. Access these services via human-readable domain names e.g. `immich.vanderpoel.internal`

 3. Do this without exposing these services to the wider internet